circonus/irondb-docs/graphite-rendering.md

 That Storage Backend plugin simply utilizes the endpoints described below.

+## Query Result Limits

+All query results are subject to limits to control the number of results returned.
+If not otherwise specified, queries will be limited to the first 10,000 results returned.
+This limit may be changed by setting a request header, `x-snowth-advisory-limit` to either an integer value representing the desired limit, or "none" to remove the limit.

+If a query result was truncated, a response header, `x-snowth-results-limited`, will be set with a value of 1 to indicate that not all results were returned.

 ## Searching for Metric Names

 Graphite metrics can be fetched (rendered) from IRONdb using the following endpoints.
 Glob style wildcards are supported.